statistikZH/statbot/README.md

 ### How to install the repo
 There are some folders included in the .gitignore.
 By running the first script, the data in the folder 'data' is generated.

-In order to run the code, you will also need to download deu_news_2015_3M into a subfolder called external: https://www.kaggle.com/rtatman/3-million-german-sentences
+In order to run the code, you will also need to download deu_news_2015_3M into a subfolder called 'external': https://www.kaggle.com/rtatman/3-million-german-sentences

 We use version 3.0 of Spacy